prevuelta/jekyll-mustache/README.md

 Site template using Jekyll & Mustache templates

 ## How it works
-There is a .js file for each page loaded based on ref: variable set in page header eg.
+There is a .js file for each page loaded based on ref: variable set in the jekyll page YAML eg.
 ```
 ---
 layout: default